Using named branches in jj

 Regardless, let's update trunk to point at @:

-$ jj branch set trunk
+$ jj bookmark set trunk

 $ jj log --limit 2